What Can Investors Expect from a Best Practice Advisor *

 Life is filled with choices and unexpected events that have major financial implications.
 This is why understanding personal finance and how a financial advisor can help is important.
 The tangible rewards from excellent advice and careful planning and making good choices can be life-changing.
 They can mean greater security in retirement and optimism about the future.

-The “Investor Bill of Rights” sets out what investors should expect from advisors.
-Advisors who are competent and objective and know what it means to serve investors best interests and follow Best Practices.* These practices are key to excellent advice.
+The “Best Practices for Financial Advisors” sets out what investors have a right to expect from an advisor.
+Advisors who are competent and objective and know what it means to serve investors best interests will gladly follow Best Practices.
+These practices are key to excellent advice.

-I expect that my fiduciary advisor
+I expect that my advisor:

 - Is a fiduciary at all times for all clients in all accounts – and puts it in writing.

 - Makes recommendations that are reasonable and justifies them on request.